 Like the Versa Lite, Inspire HR has one button on the left side of the silicone casing.
 A simple press turns the display on and off and it also takes you to a previous screen.
 And if you want to turn notifications on or off, set the screen to wake, or check battery level, simply long press the button.

 Fitbit cuts down on the resolution a bit and leaves the display in monochrome.
 The content would okayish and blurry if the screen were colored.
-Because the screen is touch sensitive and very responsive, it should be easy for you to navigate.
+Because the screen is touch-sensitive and very responsive, it should be easy for you to navigate.

 It’s nice to see how Fitbit clings to its very goal for Inspire HR.
 They wanted you to have a multifunctional fitness tracker that does the job right and they delivered just that.
-The built-in accelerometer, vibration motor, and heart rate monitor all play a part of meeting this goal.
+The built-in accelerometer, vibration motor, and heart rate monitor all play a part in meeting this goal.

 The watch even has an intuitive dashboard that lets you check female health, hydration levels, current heart rate, steps taken, and distance covered.

 For the women that love to swim, Inspire HR can motivate you to keep moving.
-Rated 5 ATM, you can have this in the pool for an extended period and never for once worry about damage.
+Rated 5 ATM, you can have this in the pool for an extended period and never once worry about damage.

-Inspire HR’s auto recognition is one of the most amazing things that Fitbit has ever added to the gizmo.
+Inspire HR’s auto-recognition is one of the most amazing things that Fitbit has ever added to the gizmo.